jamie-brannan/hundred-days-swift/10__projectNine/d039__notes.md

     present(ac, animated: true)
 }
 ```

+This pulls errors because `navigationController` is only allowed on main thread, so using a selcond for `inBackground` with this no longer works.

 >As you can see, it makes your code easier because you don’t need to worry about closure capturing, so we’ll come back to this again in the future.
 Note: because `performSelector() `uses `#selector`, we need to mark both `fetchJSON()` and `showError()` with the `@objc` attribute.
 >
 >Because the code is now much simpler, we can add an else block to our JSON decoding, like this: